MEETING FALLING PRICES WITH CREATIVITY

 Margin Building Segments

 You may also reduce prices to customer segments that will help the company improve its margins.
 Large customers, who are big purchasers, can improve company revenues both directly and, sometimes, indirectly.
 In virtually every market, the larger customers pay less than smaller customers through volume discounts.
-These arrangements see tiers of discounts based on the volume of purchases.
+These arrangements see levels of discounts based on the volume of purchases.
 The first $100 of purchase may carry no discount, the next $100 may carry a 10% discount, the third $100 may carry a 20% discount, and so forth.
 A more subtle example occurs in some costly purchases, such as tires.
 Tire manufacturers routinely offer very low prices to auto manufacturers.
 This is not a discount meant simply to get a large customer into the fold.
 The purpose of the discount is to increase the odds that the branded tire manufacturer will be the choice of the consumer once the original tires on the automobile need replacement.
 Replacement tires carry high margins.
 Here, the transaction covers both the auto manufacturer and the consumer purchasing the replacement tire.
 Other forms of discounts for customers who purchase more from the company offer customers direct incentives to increase their share of purchases from the company, rather than from competition.
 Companies may offer customers larger discounts for exclusivity in the customer’s purchases or for a greater share of the customer’s total purchases.

 Customer segments may improve the company’s margin structure by reducing the company’s total costs.
 These customers may receive compensating discounts.
 The ethical drug manufacturers offer their patent protected drugs at lower prices outside the United States than they do inside the United States.
 These offshore customers receive a lower price because they improve the economies of scale for the drug companies with their marginal purchases.
 Better economies of scale reduce the effective unit costs of the drug.
 Other forms of price discounts that come as a result of customer actions reducing the company’s costs include lower prices when customers purchase well in advance of need, and when they purchase through distribution channels that are less costly for the company to serve.